atgreen/ggx/README.md

 blog site is down, so I have collected the contents of the articles and have posted them here along with all source patches.
-In retrospect, some of the original thinking behind this project seems naiive, however the end result was an interesting and useful project that I hope others may learn from.
+In retrospect, some of the original thinking behind this project seems naive, however the end result was an interesting and useful project that I hope others may learn from.

 The source patches apply to 2008-era GCC and SRC trees for the GNU